- Health & Nursing Programs

-The Medical Information Coder/Biller is an integral member of a professional health care team.
-This college credit certificate program offers individuals interested in combining medicine and information technology the opportunity to pursue a business-related career in today’s healthcare industry.
+The Medical Information coding and billing expert is an integral member of a professional healthcare team.
+EFSC's Medical Coder/Biller program offers individuals interested in combining medicine and information technology the opportunity to pursue a business-related career in today’s healthcare industry.
 It prepares the student for entry level employment as a medical coder and/or biller in ambulatory, physician office or hospital outpatient settings.

-The Medical Information Coder/Biller Program is a one-year program that leads to an Applied Technology Diploma (ATD) with a three-term sequence of courses that combines online coursework with face-to-face classes on Tuesday and Wednesday evenings.
+The Medical Coder/Biller Program is a one-year program that leads to an Applied Technology Diploma (ATD) with a three-term sequence of courses that combines online coursework with face-to-face classes on Tuesday and Wednesday evenings.
 The program is available on a full-time basis only.
 The prerequisite courses are offered at varied times at most campus locations and/or online.

 Please read the information below to find out more on how our program can help you meet your academic and career goals.
 We're here to help you succeed.